-Brand name: Imitrex, Imitrex Statdose, SUMAtriptan Succinate Syringe, Sumavel DosePro, Zembrace SymTouch
+Brand names: Imitrex, Imitrex Statdose, SUMAtriptan Succinate Syringe, Sumavel DosePro, Zembrace SymTouch

 Drug class: Antimigraine agents

 What is SUMAtriptan Succinate Syringe?

 SUMAtriptan Succinate Syringe is a headache medicine that narrows blood vessels around the brain.
 SUMAtriptan Succinate Syringe also reduces substances in the body that can trigger headache pain, nausea, sensitivity to light and sound, and other migraine symptoms.